ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms likely after 1am.
 Mostly cloudy.
-Low around 63, with temperatures rising to around 66 overnight.
+Low around 64, with temperatures rising to around 66 overnight.
-         South southwest wind 12 to 15 mph, with gusts as high as 25 mph.
+         South wind 8 to 15 mph, with gusts as high as 25 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">